2022 Jeep Compass Review, Ratings, Specs, Prices, and Photos

 Safety

-The new Compass comes with good standard safety tech.
+The new Compass comes with good standard safety tech but mixed crash results.

 How safe is the Jeep Compass?

 Every 2022 Compass comes with automatic emergency braking with pedestrian and cyclist detection, active lane control, and blind-spot monitors.
 Automatic headlights come standard on all but the base model.
 Options such as adaptive cruise control, a surround-view camera system, park assist, and driver-assistance tech that provides limited hands-free driving costs extra.
-The standard and optional safety gear would earn it a point each here, but we won’t assign it a rating until the IIHS and the NHTSA complete crash testing.
-Historically, it’s fallen short of a five-star ranking.
+The standard and optional safety gear earn it a point each here, but conflicting crash results cancel out the other points.
+It's a 7.

+As it has in the past, the NHTSA faulted the front impact safety on the Compass with a four-star rating.
+The testing simulates a head-on crash with a similar vehicle and both traveling at 35 mph.
+Alternately, the IIHS ranked the 2022 Compass as "Good" in all six crash tests, and gave it a Top Safety Pick nod when equipped with LED headlights with high-beam assist.

 2022 Jeep Compass